Dollar prices rise in Baghdad, drop in Erbil - Shafaq News

 Dollar prices rise in Baghdad, drop in Erbil

-Shafaq News/ On Wednesday, the exchange rates оf the US Dollar against the Iraqi dinar edged higher in Baghdad, while decreasing in Erbil markets.
+Shafaq News/ On Saturday, the exchange rates оf the US dollar against the Iraqi dinar edged higher in Baghdad, while decreasing in Erbil.

-According to a survey by Shafaq News Agency, the dollar's rates increased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 147,100 dinars for every 100 dollars, while they recorded 146,800 dinars on Tuesday.
+According to a survey by Shafaq News Agency, the dollar's rates increased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 147,500 dinars for every 100 dollars, 100 dinars above the morning rates.

-The selling and buying rates at currency exchange stores in Baghdad were set at 148,000 IQD and 146,000 IQD per 100 USD, respectively.